Do you want to add a Facebook event calendar in WordPress?

 How to Customize Your Embedded Facebook Events Calendar

-After creating your feed, you’ll be taken to the Smash Balloon editor automatically.
+After creating your feed, you will be taken to the Smash Balloon editor automatically.

-On the right-hand side, you’ll see a preview of your Facebook events calendar.
-On the left-hand side, you’ll see all the different settings you can use to customize how the events appear on your site.
+On the right-hand side, you will see a preview of your Facebook events calendar.
+On the left-hand side, you will see all the different settings you can use to customize how the events appear on your site.

-Most of these settings are self-explanatory, but we’ll quickly cover some key areas.
+Most of these settings are self-explanatory, but we will quickly cover some key areas.

-If you want to change the template you’re using, click on ‘Template.’
+If you want to change the template you are using, just click on ‘Template.’
 Then, press the ‘Change’ button to choose a new template.

-When you’re finished with these settings, click on the ‘Customize’ link to return to the main Smash Balloon editor.
+When you are finished with these settings, you can click on the ‘Customize’ link to return to the main Smash Balloon editor.